mhutch/mhutch.github.io/_posts/2011-02-21-monodevelop-tips-changing-indentation.md

 created: 1298307600
 redirect_from: /node/193
 ---
 It's easy to increase or decrease indentation of a block of code in MonoDevelop.
 Hit the <strong>Tab</strong> key while there is a selection, and the selected lines' indentation will be increased.
-Similarly, hit <strong>Shift-Tab</strong> and the indentation will be decreased.
+Similarly, hit <strong>Shift-Tab</strong> and the indentation will be decreased.<!--break-->

 There is also a command to do this.
 The indent command can be found in the <em>Edit->Format->Indent Selection</em> menu, with the keybinding <strong>Control-Alt-End</strong> on Windows and Linux, and <strong>Cmd-]</strong> on Mac.
 The unindent command is <em>Edit->Format->Unindent Selection</em>, with the keybinding <strong>Control-Alt-Home</strong> on Windows and Linux, and <strong>Cmd-[</strong> on Mac.